Sales Taxes and Charges Template

 - Under type, set on what the tax will be calculated and the tax rate.
 There are five options under type for which tax will be calculated.

-- On Net Total: On the grand total of all the items.
+- On Net Total: On the net total of all the items.

 - On Previous Row Amount: This is for compounding the charges.
 For example, cess charges over the amount to which tax was already applied in the previous row.